 - Pain and healing from C-section surgery/incision

 - Nonstop uterine bleeding

-Acupuncture can help women recover faster from the incision of C-Section.
-It helps repair the tissue around the incision, muscles recovery and other internal organs, especially the bladder and reproductive organs and improve abdominal core muscles
+Acupuncture may help women recover faster from the incision of C-Section.
+It may help to repair the tissue around the incision, muscles recovery and other internal organs, especially the bladder and reproductive organs and improve abdominal core muscles

-Acupuncture can also help in eliminating depression by releasing endorphins in the body and make women feel happier.
-It also helps to balance mood swings, improving blood flow, relaxing the mind and body.
+Acupuncture may also help in eliminating depression by releasing endorphins in the body and make women feel happier.
+It may also help to balance mood swings, improving blood flow, relaxing the mind and body.

-In conclusion, acupuncture combines with Chinese medicine can eliminate the pains and challenges that women experienced after delivery of their baby.
+In conclusion, acupuncture combines with Chinese medicine may eliminate the pains and challenges that women experienced after delivery of their baby.